-In Tyrol, most SDGs are addressed, with the exception of SDG 14, which is less relevant for a landlocked region.
-The first draft of Tyrol’s multidimensional measurement framework, included in the regions tourism strategy “The Tyrolean Way”, covered SDG 4, 5, 7, 8, 9, 11, 12, 13 and 17.
-The current, expanded framework, now forming the basis for sustainability monitoring across all 34 Tyrolean tourism associations, adds:
+In Tyrol, most SDGs are addressed, with the exception of SDG 14 (Life Below Water), which is less relevant for a landlocked region.
+The first draft of Tyrol’s multidimensional measurement framework, included in the regions tourism strategy “The Tyrolean Way”, covered SDG 4 (Quality Education), 5 (Gender Equality), 7 (Affordable and Clean Energy), 8 8Decent Work and Economic Growth), 9 (Industry, Innovation and Infrastructure), 11 (Sustainable Cities and Communities), 12 (Responsible Consumption and Production), 13 (Climate Action) and 17 (Partnership for the Goals).
+The current, expanded framework, now forming the basis for sustainability monitoring across all 34 Tyrolean Tourism Associations, adds:

 • SDG 3 (Good Health and Well-Being) through indicators on local satisfaction and resident attitudes toward tourism,